nbahadori143/nbahadori143/README.md

 ## Bio

 <p>
-I'm a willing and specialized web developer in server-side programming with over 4+ years of extensive professional experience.
+I'm a willing and specialized web developer in client-side programming with over 5+ years of extensive professional experience.
 Problem solving, processing, optimizing, scalability and user-friendly is my favorite fun on developing.
 I am also a quick learner with strong problem-solving, leadership, management, and communication skills, comfortable working as a team or individually.
 </p>

 ## Languages and Tools

 <p>

-- **Technology Stack:** PHP[Laravel,CodeIgniter,WordPress,Shopify], JavaScript[React.js,react-native,Next.js].
+- **Technology Stack:** JavaScript[React.js,react-native,Next.js].

 - **UI Design:** Draw.io, Figma.

-- **Databases:** MySQL, PostgreSQL, SQLite.

 - **API Specs:** REST.